 - 1. The programme is intended to provide the student with - Specialised knowledge, skills and understanding in the field of Biomedical Sciences and attainment of the exit qualifications referred to in Article 3.1.2; - Preparation for a professional career in the field of Biomedical Sciences. - 2.
-A graduate of the programme is capable to: - Identify biomedical challenges and evaluate scientific approaches. - Understand and critically analyse knowledge related to one of the six specializations. - Communicate scientific innovative ideas in writing and in non-academic and academic settings. - Understand safety regulations regarding biological agents, wild type and genetically modified organisms. - Identify clinical needs and relevant stakeholders, assess the market potential and IP landscape and apply relevant regulations and quality assurance guidelines. - Understand ethical issues related to translational research. - Create and manage a research project independently in a research environment - 3.
-The programme comprises six thematic specialisations,
+A graduate of the programme is capable to: - Identify biomedical challenges and evaluate scientific approaches. - Apply advanced Lab & Data Sciences principles and approaches - Critically analyse knowledge related to one of the six specialisations which provides a basis or opportunity for originality in developing and/or applying ideas, often within a research context - Integrate knowledge and handle complexity, and formulate judgments with incomplete or limited information, but that include reflecting on social and ethical responsibilities linked to the application of their knowledge and judgments - Understand safety regulations regarding biological agents, wild type and genetically modified organisms